espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

     - Lastly, the node performs node reset procedure, and switches itself to an unprovisioned device.

-1.21 In the Key Refresh procedure, how does Provisioner update the Netkey owned by nodes?
+1.21 In the Key Refresh Procedure, How Does Provisioner Update the Netkey Owned by Nodes?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     - Provisioner updates the NetKey of nodes using the :ref:`Configuration Client Model <ble-mesh-terminology-foundation-models>` API :cpp:func:`esp_ble_mesh_config_client_set_state` with :code:`net_key_update` in the parameter :cpp:type:`esp_ble_mesh_cfg_client_set_state_t` set properly.

     - Provisioner updates the AppKey of nodes using the :ref:`Configuration Client Model <ble-mesh-terminology-foundation-models>` API :cpp:func:`esp_ble_mesh_config_client_set_state` with :code:`app_key_update` in the parameter :cpp:type:`esp_ble_mesh_cfg_client_set_state_t` set properly.

-1.22 How does Provisioner manage nodes in the mesh network?
+1.22 How Does Provisioner Manage Nodes in the Mesh Network?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     ESP-BLE-MESH implements several functions related to basic node management in the example, such as :cpp:func:`esp_ble_mesh_store_node_info`.
 And ESP-BLE-MESH also provides the API :cpp:func:`esp_ble_mesh_provisioner_set_node_name` which can be used to set the node's local name and the API :cpp:func:`esp_ble_mesh_provisioner_get_node_name` which can be used to get the node's local name.

-1.23 What does Provisioner need when trying to control the server model of nodes?
+1.23 What Does Provisioner Need When Trying to Control the Server Model of Nodes?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Provisioner must include corresponding client model before controlling the server model of nodes.